 But it sparked some internal debate.
 As you might guess, we here at CMIT tend to be the technical and nerdy type, so any numbers get scrutinized and challenged.
 We agreed that the graphic could be misleading, so we asked a member of our support team to write a clarification.
 This is what he came up with:

 The first frame is a bit misleading because really, who offers 300 Megabits-per-second (Mbps) wireless internet service?
 In a typical home environment, you have some form of internet service being delivered to your property.
 It may be dial-up, cable, DSL, or in some areas Fiber Optics.

 The third frame is accurate.
 There are many things that can cause wireless interference.
-Any device that broadcasts electromagnetic radio-waves on the 2.4ghz or 5.8ghz range can cause interference.
+Any device that broadcasts electromagnetic radio waves in the 2.4ghz or 5.8ghz range can cause interference.
 All kinds of household appliances can cause this.
-Some examples are: wireless phones, microwaves and other Wi-Fi devices in your neighborhood.
+Some examples are wireless phones, microwaves, and other Wi-Fi devices in your neighborhood.

 The note about ‘50% goes to internal networking tasks’ is a little misleading also.
 There is not a whole lot of ‘behind the scenes’ action going on with your wireless devices, except for the occasional ‘are you still alive?’ signal.

-Wireless devices can send, or receive, but not do both at the same time.
-This does effectively cut the bandwidth in half because 50% is reserved for sending and 50% is reserved for receiving.
-So don’t rush out and purchase that fancy 900 Mbps Wireless N router, as it’s true speed is 450Mbps send + 450Mbps receive.
+Wireless devices can send or receive, but not do both at the same time.
+This effectively cuts the bandwidth in half because 50% is reserved for sending and 50% is reserved for receiving.
+So don’t rush out and purchase that fancy 900 Mbps Wireless N router, as its true speed is 450Mbps send + 450Mbps receive.
 So a total max throughput on any transmission of 450Mbps (not that 900Mbps they advertise).